Jausmy/Store-Analytics/README.md

 -	Tableau – Data visualization and analysis

 ### Data Exploration
 Initial data exploration involved familiarizing ourselves with the dataset and identifying key variables.
-This included examining the distribution of sales across different product categories, time periods, and stores, as well as identifying potential correlations between transaction count and revenue.
+This included examining the distribution of sales across different product categories, time periods, and stores.

 ### Data Analysis Techniques
 The following data analysis techniques were employed: